DhyeyR-007/Reinforcement-Learning-RL-vs-GPT-LLM-at-Chess-/README.md

-# Chess: RL vs LLM
+# RL vs LLM model in a game of Chess

 This project implements a chess game where a Reinforcement Learning (RL) agent plays against a Large Language Model (LLM).
 The game is visualized using a Pygame-based graphical user interface.